Introduction to Solar System for Agricultural Water Pumps:

 You should follow certain criteria for selecting the location for installing both the solar panels and the pump.

-- The pumps should be installed near to the solar panels, but within the area to be irrigated.
-The intake lift for the pump should be low.
-In case of multiple water sources, the source with the highest water table should be chosen for installing the pump.
+- The pumps should be installed near the solar panels, but within the area to be irrigated.
+The intake lift for the pump should below.
+In the case of multiple water sources, the source with the highest water table should be chosen for installing the pump.

-The capacity of solar pumps catering to number of acres, mainly depends on the type of irrigation and ground water level.
+The capacity of solar pumps catering to a number of acres mainly depends on the type of irrigation and groundwater level.

-Approximately a 2 HP pump can cater to about two acres of land and a 7.5 HP pumps can cater to 10 acres of land.
+Approximately a 2 HP pump can cater to about two acres of land and a 7.5 HP pump can cater to 10 acres of land.

 Maintenance for Solar Pumps: